dm-devtech/content-management/README.md

 - CSS styling.
 - Edge cases considered e.g. app continues when no data in database, broken number sequence of record ids due to data deletion guarded against when cycling through records, input form text box size variability using text area.
 - Styled with a focus on mobile view as shown in screenshots above.

-#### Improvements required:
-- Authentication.
-This was attempted but dropped due to issues with linking chosen authentication provider to users' table.
-- Further refactoring to clean up code and remove repetition.
-- Update React syntax.
-- More in depth front end testing and full integration testing.
-- Improve the CSS styling to be more visually appealing.
-- Functionality to amend records (this was adue to time).
-- Make dates more readable (this was attempted but dropped due to issues and time).

-#### Time Spent
-- 1 week

-### Restful APIs
-- Content
-  - GET /content/:id (get one content post)
-  - GET /content/ (get all content)
-  - POST /content/add (add one content post)
-  - PUT /content/:id (update one content post)
-  - DELETE /content/:id (delete one content post)

-- Users
-  - GET /users/:id (get one user record)
-  - GET /users/ (get all users)
-  - POST /users/add (add one user record)
-  - PUT /users/:id (update one user record)
-  - DELETE /users/:id (delete one user record)